bergos/fronius/README.md

 The date values are converted to literal with the datatype `xsd:dateTime`.
 For all number values the datatype `xsd:double` is used.

+## Date and Time

+**If you want to use the archive API, it's highly recommended to set the timezone of the inverter to Reykjavík (Island)!**

+The JSON structure of the archive API has a design issue that causes data loss during days when daylight saving is changed.
+Offsets are used for the data key/value pairs.
+The offset is calculated from the start time and the local time of the data.
+During daylight saving changes, the timezone offset of the start and the data can be different.
+That leads to key/value pairs with the same offset, but only one can be used in the data structure.
+It's a known and confirmed issue, but Fronius will not fix it.

 ## command-line interface

 The package contains also a command-line interface tool.